Article written by Elisa - Travel Writer & Local in France

-Those who venture into Nantes are rarely disappointed: it is a young and dynamic city that has managed to combine modernity while preserving and enhancing its historical heritage.
+Those who venture into Nantes, France, are rarely disappointed: it is a young and dynamic city that has managed to combine modernity while preserving and enhancing its historical heritage.
 Nantes is also one of the greenest cities in France, voted Europe’s green capital in 2013.

-Nantes is the capital of the region Pays de la Loire.
-Located by the Loire River, 380 km southwest of Paris, it is possible to travel from Paris to Nantes in only two hours by TGV train.
+This often underrated French city is the capital of the region Pays de la Loire.
+Located by the Loire River, 380 km southwest of Paris, is possible to travel from Paris to Nantes in only two hours by TGV train.

 Planning to spend a weekend in Nantes?
-Whether you prioritize sightseeing and ticking landmarks off of your bucket list, or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered to get for a fantastic weekend in Nantes.
-We recommend arriving at Nantes on Friday night so you have 2 full days to spend in the city.
+Whether you prioritize sightseeing and ticking landmarks off of your bucket list or simply soaking in the atmosphere of a city, this 2 days in Nantes itinerary has you covered.
+For the perfect Nantes weekend, we recommend arriving at Nantes on Friday night, so you have 2 full days to visit Nantes.

 After a good breakfast, head to the Château de Nantes and History Museum to learn about the city’s history.

-Saint-Pierre Saint-Paul Cathedral (best known as the Nantes Cathedral) is an imposing building in the Gothic style worth a short visit.
+Saint-Pierre and Saint-Paul Cathedral (best known as the Nantes Cathedral) is an imposing building in the Gothic style worth a short visit.
 Construction began in the 15th century on the site of a Romanesque church, and it took four centuries to complete.
 Inside, don’t miss the tomb of François II, the last Duke of Brittany.

-If you need a short break to rest, there’s a little park just behind Nantes cathedral perfect for this.
+If you need a short break, there’s a little park just behind Nantes cathedral, perfect to rest.

 Around Place Royale

-After lunch let’s head to Graslin, an elegant neighborhood shaped thanks to the industrial and financial success of the city in the 18th and 19th centuries.
-The semi pedestrian area offers beautiful architecture, good shopping, and pleasant terraces for a coffee or a glass of wine.
+After lunch, this Nantes itinerary visits Graslin, an elegant neighborhood shaped thanks to the industrial and financial success of the city in the 18th and 19th centuries.
+The semi-pedestrian area offers beautiful architecture, good shopping, and pleasant outdoor terraces for a coffee or a glass of wine.

-The best way to explore this district is to wander with no particular direction.
-Sooner or later, however, you will end up at Place Royale and your visit should also include the Graslin Square and Theater as well as the Passage Pommeraye, with an architecture very similar to the covered passages of Paris.
+The best way to explore this district is to wander in no particular direction.
+Sooner or later, however, you will end up at Place Royale, and your visit should also include the Graslin Square and Theater as well as the Passage Pommeraye, with architecture very similar to the covered passages of Paris.

-To get away from the urban atmosphere, don’t miss Cours Cambronne, a beautiful promenade-garden.
+To get away from the hustle and bustle of the city, don’t miss Cours Cambronne, a beautiful promenade garden.

 Jules Verne Museum

-The museum is located on the top of a hill with good views over the Loire River and Ile de Nantes.
+The museum is located on the top of a hill with good views over the Loire River and the Ile de Nantes.
 In the small garden just in front of the museum, you can find Capitan Nemo enjoying the views, go and say hi!
-The lonely boy sitting on the bench is supposed to be Jules Verne when he was a kid.
-The Jules Verne Museum has a reduced schedule, click here to be sure they are open when you want to visit.

 This Nantes visit ends with the Machines de l’Ile, the Machines of the Isle of Nantes.
-Located in the industrial wasteland of the city’s former shipyards, this artistic project brings together a set of crazy machines that seem straight out of a Jules Verne’s imagination.
-Les Machines de l’Ile is the latest and a must attraction of the city, and we have it listed as one of the best things to do in France!
+Located in the industrial wasteland of the city’s former shipyards, this artistic project brings together a set of crazy machines that seem straight out of Jules Verne’s imagination.
+Les Machines de l’Ile is the latest and a must-attraction of the city, and we have it listed as one of the best things to do in France!

-Wander around the Isle on the back of a crazy elephant or visit the Galerie des Machines, where a team of mad builders are building and testing the new machines for the craziest project: a giant heron tree.
+Wander around the Isle on the back of a crazy elephant or visit the Galerie des Machines, where a team of mad builders is testing the new machines for the craziest project: a giant Heron Tree.
 Then, dive into the sea to explore the strangest marine creatures in the Sea World Carousel.

-We had lunch at Café de la Branche, just in front of Galerie des Machines.
-It was a sunny day and eating on the terrace, close to the attractions seemed a great option for us.
-The menu has only a few options (it is a cafe) but I was more than happy with my pâtes au saumon and a glass of rosé!
+CAFÉ DE LA BRANCHE: it is located just in front of Galerie des Machines, and its terrace is the perfect place for a quick lunch on a beautiful, sunny day.
+The menu has only a few options (after all, it is a café), but I was more than happy with my pâtes au saumon and a glass of rosé wine!

-In the afternoon head to Quai des Antilles for a lively atmosphere at aperó time and in the evening.
-You will find restaurants proposing all styles of cuisine, with something for all budgets.
+Quai des Antilles has a lively atmosphere for the apéritif in the afternoon and also in the evening.
+You will find many restaurants offering all kinds of cuisine, with something for all budgets.

-Alternatively, you can go to O’Deck Restaurant, also on the Isle, for a fancy dinner and breathtaking views from the terrace.
+O’DECK RESTAURANT: located on the island, it is a good choice for a fancy dinner and breathtaking views of the Loire River from the terrace.